anandrajaram21/covidash/README.md

 **Step 1** - Install and set up Docker on your system.
 You can follow the installation instructions from [here](https://docs.docker.com/get-docker/)

-**Step 2** - Clone this Github repository on your system with change the working directory to the covid-19 repo with the following set of commands
+**Step 2** - Clone this Github repository on your system and change the working directory to the covid-19 repo with the following set of commands

 ```
 git clone https://github.com/anandrajaram21/covid-19.git